MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

    - Microsoft Edge group policy support for trusting site + app combos to launch without a confirmation prompt.
 Group policy support added that lets administrators add site + app combos that are trusted to launch without the confirmation prompt.
 This adds the ability for administrators to configure trusted protocol/origin combinations (such as Microsoft 365 apps) for their end-users to suppress the confirmation prompt when navigating to a URL that contains an app protocol.

 - **PDF Highlighter tool**.
 This tool can be added to the toolbar for PDFs to easily highlight important text.

-- **Support for the AV1 codec for HTML videos**.
-The AV1 media format offers improved quality with better bandwidth efficiency.
-Microsoft Edge now can play back AV1-encoded content.

 - **The Storage Access API is available**.
 The Storage Access API allows access to first-party storage in a third-party context when a user has provided a direct intent to allow storage that would otherwise be blocked by the browser's current configuration.
 For more information, see [Storage Access API](https://www.chromestatus.com/feature/5612590694662144).